-I have received a copy of the Technical Standards and Academic Expectancy Form.
-I have read this document in its entirety, and have been given the opportunity to ask for explanation or clarification of any of the material contained therein.
-I have read and understand and I believe that I am able to accomplish the Technical and Academic Standards and should be considered for admission to the Medical Assisting Program.
+I have received a copy of the Academic Expectancy Form.
+I have read this document in its entirety and have been given the opportunity to ask for explanation/clarification of any of the material contained therein.
+I have read and understand, and I believe that I am able to adhere to the Academic Standards and should be considered for admission to the Medical Assisting Program.